-At this time of transformation, the industrial commitment to the sustainability strategy, as a pivotal point in the evolution of production processes and an essential objective in the development of the product portfolio in line with customer needs, is one of the five pillars of the Business Plan and is aimed at creating value for all stakeholders.
+The industrial commitment to the sustainability strategy, as a pivotal point in the evolution of production processes and an essential objective in the development of the product portfolio in line with customer needs, is one of the five pillars of the Business Plan and is aimed at creating value for all stakeholders.

-The 2023-2027 Sustainability Plan identified 41 goals to be achieved in the short, medium and long term and 3 directions for development, which represent the Group's strategic vision and contribute to the achievement of the 17 Sustainable Development Goals (SDGs) defined by the United Nations 2030 Agenda.
+This pillar is formalised in the 2023-2027 Sustainability Plan, which identifies 41 objectives to be achieved in the short, medium and long term, under three directions for development: (i) innovative and technological development for energy and digital transition; (ii) protection, inclusion and development of people and communities; (iii) industrial excellence.
+These represent the Group's strategic vision and contribute to the achievement of the 17 Sustainable Development Goals (SDGs) defined by the United Nations 2030 Agenda.